 Thanks to a reader, I eventually discovered a new technique to get a wee bit more stuff through carry-on and still satisfy the regulations.
 Although this trick doesn’t accommodate a huge amount of stuff, it just might give you enough wiggle room to avoid having to check bags, and/or will save you the cost of baggage fees or penalties that some budget airlines love to levy if you’re so much as a few grams overweight.

 These bags go by many names: Fanny pack.
 Bum bag.
-Hip sack.
+Hip pack.
 Belt bag.
 Butt pack.

-In case you don’t know what I’m talking about, a fanny pack is a pouch worn around the hips or waist that allows you to go hands-free.
+In case you don’t know what I’m talking about, a fanny pack is a pouch worn around the hips or waist (or as a sling) that allows you to go hands-free.

-I’m not particularly a fan of the fashion statement that fanny packs make, and I’m aware that pickpockets enjoy depriving tourists of their fanny packs (or at least the contents thereof).
+I’m not particularly a fan of the fashion statement that fanny packs make when worn around the waist, and I’m aware that pickpockets enjoy depriving tourists of their fanny packs – or at least the contents thereof.
+This is why I very specifically own and recommend the Pacsafe Vibe100 Anti-Theft Hip Pack because it has a whole bunch of security features that will ensure nobody gets into your bag without your permission.

 However, having learned this little carry-on trick from a reader, I had to get one from a market in Peru and try it out.